gpaux/Mediana/FAQ_Sample_Data_Set.md

                                            seed = 42938001)
 {% endhighlight %}

-The function call for `CSE` specifies the individual components of Clinical Scenario Evaluation in this case study as well as the simulation parameters:
+The `CSE` call specifies the individual components of Clinical Scenario Evaluation in this case study as well as the simulation parameters:
 {% highlight R %}
 # Perform clinical scenario evaluation
 case.study1.results = CSE(case.study1.data.model,